-LECTURE TOPIC NO. 7: part 2
+LECTURE TOPIC NO. 7: part 3

 - III.
 LATE-MEDIEVAL AGRICULTURE: Changes in Later Medieval Agrarian Society, from c.
-1300 - c.
-1520 - D. Agrarian Changes in Late-Medieval England: Shift from Arable to Sheep Farming and the Early Enclosures as Responses to Agrarian Crises
+1290 - c.
+1520 - D. Agrarian Changes in Late-Medieval England: Before and After the Black Death, ca. 1290 ca. 1520 (to the early Tudor Enclosures)

-III.
+IV.
 LATE-MEDIEVAL AGRICULTURE: Changes in Later Medieval Agrarian Society, from c.
 1300 - c.
 1520 a) In view of the uncontested fact that England was the homeland of the modern Industrial Revolution, and thus of modern urban industrialisation [the basic theme of ECO 303Y], we might well ask if we can find the roots or origins of England's future success in her late-medieval economy.